Thai Coconut Soup is another chicken broth based soup that I make a lot. I view it as a variation on the Tortilla Soup recipe I posted yesterday.

 - 1 medium onion, halved and sliced thin

-- 1 tsp Thai Curry Paste (use up to 1 tbsp if you like hot food)
+- 1 teaspoon Thai Curry Paste (use up to 1 tablespoon if you like hot food)

 - 3 cloves of garlic, minced or pressed